yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 In addition to exact tests, edgeR employs generalized linear models (GLMs), which allow for the analysis of more complex experimental designs.
 GLMs model gene counts as a function of experimental conditions (e.g., treatment groups or time points) and estimate how these conditions influence gene expression.
 Likelihood-based methods, such as quasi-likelihood (QL) approaches, are central to this framework.
 Standard likelihood methods evaluate the fit of the model to the data, while quasi-likelihood methods add an extra layer by explicitly accounting for biological and technical variability, improving the reliability of DE results.
 These models allow edgeR to identify subtle expression differences while controlling for overdispersion in the data ({% cite Chen2016 %}).

-Several plots can be generated to assist in understanding the data and the results of the analysis, including MDS, BCV, QL, and MD plots.
+Several plots can be generated to assist in understanding the data and the results of the analysis, including Multidimensional scaling (MDS), Biological Coefficient of Variation plot (BCV), Quasi-Likelihood (QL), and Mean-Difference plot o MA (MD) plots.
 These visualizations provide insights into sample relationships, variability, and differential expression, and will be explained further in the tutorial.
 With these concepts in mind, let's now perform our DE analysis using our edgeR tool in Galaxy!

 > <hands-on-title> Run a DGE Analysis with edgeR </hands-on-title>
 >